pelithne/AKS_secure_baseline_the_hard_way/README.md

     --allow-trusted-services false \
     --public-network-enabled false
 ````

 > [!IMPORTANT]
-> Ensure you have a global unique name for your ACR, else the deployment will fail.
+> Ensure you have a global unique name for your ACR, or else the deployment will fail.

 2) Disable endpoint network policies.